wtp43/obsidian-vault/Revision Feb 2024.md

 	hi = len(arr)-1
 	while lo <= hi:
 		mid = lo + (hi - lo)//2
+    # in bisect left, to return lo, the condition must be strictly > or strictly <
 		if arr[mid] < x:
 			lo = mid + 1
 		else: